Chantz-J/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+A: attempts to match the current URL in the same way that a Route would.
 1. How would you explain form validation to someone who has never programmed before?
+A: Check against expected output, and throw an error to UI if the user does not meet expected shape of data
 1. In 1-2 sentences, define end to end testing.
+A: Testing a application's worklflow from beginning to end.
+All the way from logical to behavorial.
+Simulationg how a user would interact with it.

 ## Instructions